dboeckli/spring-6-project-template/README.md

     - A Docker image will be pushed to GitHub Packages and Docker Hub.
     - Access your Docker Hub repository: https://hub.docker.com/repositories/domboeckli
     - Change the Docker Hub image visibility from private to public to unlock it.

+### 6. Release
+To create a new release:

+1. Ensure you are on the main branch and it is up to date:
+2. Run the release workflow:
+- Go to your GitHub repository
+- Navigate to the "Actions" tab
+- Select the "Maven Release" workflow
+- Click "Run workflow"
+- Choose the main branch and click "Run workflow"
+3. The workflow will:
+- Check if you're on the main branch
+- Verify that the current version is a SNAPSHOT
+- Prepare the release (update versions, create tag)
+- Perform the release (build, test, and deploy)
+- Push changes back to the repository
+4. After the workflow completes successfully:
+- A new release tag will be created in your repository
+- The project version in pom.xml will be updated
+- A new Docker image with the release version will be pushed to Docker Hub
+5. Verify the release:
+- Check the releases page on GitHub
+- Confirm the new version in pom.xml on the main branch
+- Verify the new Docker image on Docker Hub

+Note: Ensure all required secrets (RELEASE_TOKEN, DOCKER_USER, DOCKER_ACCESS_TOKEN) are properly set in your GitHub repository settings before running the release workflow.

 ## Additional Information
 - The initial build in GitHub may fail.
 Follow the steps above to resolve any issues.